Let’s dish about all the Croatian traditional recipes!

 This is a true delicacy of region Zagorje!
 Baked strudels present a Croatian traditional recipe.
 It is made with homemade dough filled with fresh cheese, sour cream, eggs, and different spices and seasonings.
 This dish is an excellent hot appetizer (usually served after the soup and before the main course).
 The strudels can also be filled with sweet apples, jam, cherries, and pumpkins, but more on that when we come to desserts!

-Ah, this recipe is a true enjoyment!
+Ah, this dish is a true enjoyment!
 This is a sea specialty that is quite traditional in every home of Dalmatia.
 The black risotto is a creamy dish prepared with rice and cuttlefish which gives the rice that unique black coloring.
 All the ingredients nicely intertwine and they beautifully offer aromatic flavor, texture, and fragrance.
 Oh, let’s not forget that a few drops of Prošek (Dalmatian dessert wine) give a special touch to the flavor of risotto!

 Blitva (Chard) Na Lešo